-The vast majority of jobs created during the recent economic recovery require high-skilled workers.
+The vast majority of jobs created during the recent economic recovery require highly skilled workers.
 Many of these jobs continue to go unfilled because a lack of candidates.

 Part of the reason is a misconception that these high-paying, fulfilling careers require expensive four-year college degrees, when the truth is that candidates with industry certifications and two-year degrees can qualify.
 This has given rise to a renaissance of sorts for career & technical education (CTE) in our schools.